Zenlii/Deep-Reinforcement-Learning-for-Portfolio-Management/README.md

 The design of the agent is inspired by
 "What is the value of the cross-sectional approach to deep reinforcement learning?"

-Env file contains the multi-stock enviroment which designed in "A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem"
+Env file contains the multi-stock environment which designed in "A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem"